How many grams of fat per day to lose weight

 Differentiating Between Low-Fat and Very Low-Fat Diets

-Navigating the landscape of dietary approaches to weight loss involves distinguishing between low-fat and very low-fat diets.
+Navigating weight loss diets means knowing the difference between low-fat and very low-fat diets.
 While both aim to reduce fat intake, they vary significantly in their recommended fat consumption levels.
-Low-fat diets typically advocate for fat intake to comprise 20-35% of total caloric intake, aligning with dietary guidelines for general health.

 Sustainability of Low-Fat Approaches to Weight Loss